davidhay25/clinFHIR/content/nhip/terminology.md

 In general terms, the ValueSet is the one that most people will deal with.
 Terminology specialists are responsible for creating and mainting teh link between ValueSet and CodeSystem.

 FHIR defines a number of terminology *operations* that make it easier to use ValueSets.
-The one that is most commonly used in this guide is the [$expansion]() operation.
+The one that is most commonly used in this guide is the [$expand]() operation.
 This takes a ValueSet, and potentially a filter, and returns the list of concepts that match.
 This is the operation that is used when you click on a valueset Url in the guide and display the ValueSet explorer that allows you to list the contents.

 There are other operations on [CodeSystem](http://hl7.org/fhir/codesystem-operations.html) and [ValueSet](http://hl7.org/fhir/valueset-operations.html) that are useful in particular scenarios.